-Any existing staff that came into child care since the late 1990's have undergone the instate criminal registry check with fingerprint.
+A fingerprint-based check of criminal records in the state the staff member resides is required for all existing staff.
+Any existing staff that came into child care employment in Connecticut since the late 1990's have undergone the in-state criminal registry check with fingerprints.
 This applies even if they started in one facility and transferred to another.
-The state seeks to phase in the fingerprint requirement for the small amount of existing staff that have not been fingerprinted in the last 20+ years.
+The state seeks to phase in the fingerprint requirement for the small amount of existing staff that have not been fingerprinted in the last 20+years.
+The Office of Early Childhood (OEC) is close to finalizing a new Background Check Information System (BCIS) that will provide the ability to confirm that all existing child care staff have completed an in-state fingerprint-based criminal records check.